Axion contribution to the mass-radius relation of neutron stars: The model

 The full effective Lagrangian for this system after radiative corrections are taken into account must include a quadratic and a quartic term

-The renormalized parameters -- the ALP mass $M$ and the interaction parameter $\lambda$ in (\ref{EffL}) -- are not initially present at the classical level but are dynamically generated from the interactions of the ALP field with the fermion through loop diagrams with two and four external pseudo-scalar legs.
-We want to explore the interaction between the ALPs and the neutrons inside the neutron star.
-The variation of $\lambda$ due to the different energy density in the interior of the star does not introduce a sizable effect to the structure of the star.
+The renormalized parameters -- the ALP mass $M$ and the interaction parameter $\lambda$ in (\ref{EffL}) -- even if not initially present at the classical level they are anyway dynamically generated from the interactions of the ALP field with the fermion through loop diagrams with two and four external pseudo-scalar legs.
+The dots represent other possible $\theta$ self interactions.
+All $\theta$ interactions are small because $\theta$ is a pseudo-Goldstone boson.

-The perturbation series expansion neglecting $\mathcal{O}(\lambda)$ terms results in decoupling between the ALP and the fermion field.
-We want to explore the thermodynamics of a static spherical self-gravitating gas of radius $R$, comprised of neutrons and thermally produced ALPs.
-The temperature of interest is $T\sim10^2$ eV and the mass of the ALPs is of the order of or smaller than 1 eV, therefore we work in the regime $M\ll T\ll m$.
-Under those circumstances when deriving the free energy, we need to take the low temperature approximation for neutrons and high temperature approximation for the ALPs.
-At finite temperature the free energy densities are \cite{laine} (see also \cite{Salvio:2024upo}):
+We want to explore the interaction between ALPs and neutrons inside a neutron star.
+The variation of the $\theta$ self interactions due to the different energy densities in the interior of the star does not introduce a sizable effect to the structure of the star.
+The perturbation series expansion neglecting $\mathcal{O}(g)$ terms results in the decoupling between the ALP and the fermion field.
+We want to explore the thermodynamics of a static spherical self-gravitating gas of radius $R$, comprised of neutrons and thermally produced ALPs, including the effect of $g$.
+The temperature of interest is~\cite{temperature} $10^2$\,eV $\lesssim T\lesssim 10^{8}$\,eV and the mass of the ALPs is of the order of or smaller than 1 eV, therefore we work in the regime $M\ll T\ll m$.
+Under those circumstances, when deriving the free energy, we need to take the low-temperature approximation for neutrons and high-temperature approximation for the ALPs.